neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 ![alt text](/images/satellite_segmentation_ndvi/example_image_end.png)

-Where the orange is soil.
+The orange is soil.
 The red is vegetation.

 We'll be borrowing ideas from [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196605).
 It implements exactly what we need for sorghum.